-If you choose Original Medicare and don't have other supplemental coverage, a Medigap policy may help pay your out-of-pocket costs (like your 20% coinsurance).
-Many people who choose Original Medicare also buy a Medigap policy.
+Original Medicare pays for much, but not all, of the cost for covered health care services and supplies.
+If you choose Original Medicare, you may be able to buy a Medicare Supplement Insurance (Medigap) policy from a private company to help pay your out-of-pocket costs in Original Medicare (like your 20% coinsurance).
 In most cases, you need both Part A and Part B to buy a Medigap policy.